Overview

 Creating a Service Using Azure Private Link in Services Administration

-The Azure Private Link configuration makes a connection.
-But, you still need to reach the target resource or service.
-To do this, you’ll create a new integration under Services Administration.
+The Azure Private Link configuration makes a connection, but you must connect the target resource or service.
+So, you’ll create a new integration in Services Administration.

 |